odoo/documentation/inventory/barcode/operations/lots_serial_numbers.rst

 What is the difference between **Lots** and **Serial Numbers**?

--   **Lot** numbers are attributed to several identical products, so each time you scan a lot number, Odoo will add one on the product count.
+-   **Lot** numbers are attributed to several identical products, so each time you scan a lot number, Twenty20 will add one on the product count.

 -   On the opposite, a **serial number** is unique, and represented by only one barcode, sticked on only one item.
-This means that Odoo won't accept scanning the same serial number more than once per operation.
+This means that Twenty20 won't accept scanning the same serial number more than once per operation.